team8/outdoor-blind-navigation/README.md

 to open source code.

 ## Detection Demo
-Our code uses AI in order to detect people and locate what side the sidewalk is on.
+Our code uses deep learning in order to detect people and locate what side the sidewalk is on.
-This can be clearly seen in the gif:

 ![](assets/Sidewalk_Demo.gif)